fw4spl-org/fw4spl-doc/Tutorials/src/Tuto08GenericScene.rst

     The value of the item selected by default

-When the user select an item, a signal is emitted: the signal is ``selected(int selection)``.
+When the user selects an item, a signal is emitted: the signal is ``selected(int selection)``.
 It sends the value of the selected item.

 In our case, we want to change the number of image slices displayed in the scene.
 So, we need to connect this signal to